cardano-foundation/cardano-rosetta/docs/rosetta-custom-definitions.md

 }
 ```

 This value can be obtained by any of the Bip 32 Keys.
+More information can be found (here)[https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#extended-keys].
 The creation of these type of addresses are not supported by Rosetta, to do so this link can be (useful)[https://github.com/Emurgo/cardano-serialization-lib/blob/master/doc/getting-started/generating-keys.md#use-in-addresses].

 # Other changes